-With mesh that is non-absorbable, it is intended and designed to stay within the human body forever as a permanent medical implant.
+With a mesh that is non-absorbable, it is intended and designed to stay within the human body forever as a permanent medical implant.
 This mesh effectively reinforces the repaired hernia permanently.
 Absorbable mesh, on the other hand, will gradually deteriorate and diminish in strength with time.
-That is why it is never intended to deliver longer-term reinforcement to the site of hernia repair.
+That is why it was never intended to deliver longer-term reinforcement to the site of hernia repair.
 When the material naturally degrades, the body is supposed to produce new growth tissue to strengthen the repaired place naturally.

 The FDA has done extensive analysis of medical hernia mesh devices to determine their safety for continuing use in humans.
 Their review of both scientific publications and adverse event reports have helped them to understand the complications of surgically repaired hernias.
-These include all of the following:
+These include all the following:

 Some of these negative effects have proven to be more common and severe than others.
 The most common negative impacts of hernia repair surgery using mesh include the following: